 Q&A with Michael Gambon

 Sir Michael Gambon famously replaced the late Richard Harris in the role of Professor Albus Dumbledore in the magical Harry Potter movie series.
 Gambon’s successful acting career spans decades – and although he started out by treading the boards at the National Theatre, television and film work soon beckoned.
-With the fifth of JK Rowling’s epics, Harry Potter And The Order Of The Phoenix, coming to the big screen shortly, the actor waxes lyrical about his time on set as well as his japes with Johnny Depp…
+With the fifth of JK Rowling’s epics, Harry Potter And The Order Of The Phoenix, the actor waxes lyrical about his time on set as well as his japes with Johnny Depp…

 You’ve appeared in quite a few movies recently, Sir Michael…

 I’m a theatre actor, but in the last 10 years people have given me parts in movies.
 I’ve taken them to get the money – and then I immediately forget what film it is.
 It’s all very nice, but it’s like water throwing over you.
 It’s all work to me.

 Was it effortless to ease back into the role of Hogwarts headmaster, Albus Dumbledore?